madannaik/MLOPS/README.md

  * install git in linux.To install [click here](https://git-scm.com/download/linux)

 # ***setting up docker***
- build the images using the dockerfile given in Dockerfile folder
+ Build the images using the dockerfile given in Dockerfile folder here we created the two images both with different libraries   installed, keras and sckit-learn respectively.
+We will be configuring the image in such a way that as soon as the container is launched using these image along with the model it should automatically starts to train the model.

      - docker build -t your_image_name:version .